 - A standard set of navigational headings

 A list of web browsers and mobile devices that sites should be tested against for compatibility issues are also provided.
 It is recommended that sites be designed with mobile devices in mind.

 Each department home page should feature the following elements:

 - Site‐wide search

-- Link back to the College, School of Arts and Sciences, or Hajim School of Engineering homepage
+- Link back to the College and either the School of Arts & Sciences or Hajim School of Engineering home page

 - Approved University, SAS, or Hajim logo (see Creative Services)

 Individual department websites should feature a top‐level* navigation scheme that is persistent throughout the site.
 Uniformity in menu titles is key to providing easy, consistent navigation for the wide range of users of our websites.